-If you have not been designated by the Board of Directors as an authorized spokesperson for the Company, before publishing, making speeches, giving interviews or making public appearances that may involve the Company's business interests or impact its reputation, you must obtain prior approval from your supervisor and the Chief Marketing Officer.
+If you have not been designated by the Board of Directors as an authorized spokesperson (e.g., Senior Staff, Chief Marketing Officer) for the Company, before publishing, making speeches, giving interviews or making public appearances that may involve the Company's business interests or impact its reputation, you must obtain prior approval from your supervisor and the Chief Marketing Officer.
 Materials will have to be reviewed and approved by the Chief Marketing Officer prior to the engagement.